-The video game industry is one of the few markets that continues to grow, even during our current recession.
+The video game industry is one of the few markets that continue to grow, even during economic recessions.

 The cause may be the fact that as technology advances, new and exciting ways to deliver entertainment keep users coming back for more.

 Luckily, this means that jobs are opening up all over the place for video game designers, developers, animators, and modelers.
 The next five years look promising for those interested in a career in gaming.

 Check here to learn why these are the best cities for game designers.

 The best game design companies & their average game designer salary:

 - BioWare – $56,917 ($54,751 – $61,000)

 - Electronic Arts – $66,891 ($42,116 – $98,155)